Security-Onion-Solutions/securityonion-docs/cloud-ami.rst

 Distributed Grid
 ----------------

 For high volume production monitoring, choose a multi-node grid architecture.
 At least two search nodes must be used in this architecture.
-This is required due to the use of ephemeral instance storage for Elastic data storage, where each of the search nodes retains a replica of another search node, for disaster recovery.
+This is required due to the use of ephemeral instance storage for :ref:`elasticsearch` data storage, where each of the search nodes retains a replica of another search node, for disaster recovery.

 Listed below are the minimum suggested distributed grid instance quantities, sizes, and storage requirements.